 General deposit.
 A fee of \$10 is assessed for every student in the first semester of enrollment to help offset the cost of property loss or damage and nonpayment of any University billing.
 The deposit, less outstanding charges, is returned on request when the student leaves the University with no intention to return.
-Applications for refund are available online (http://www.utexas.edu/business/accounting/hbp/forms/gpd.pdf) and in Student Accounts Receivable, MAI 4.
+Applications for refund are available online (https://financials.utexas.edu/resources/forms) and in Student Accounts Receivable, MAI 4.
 A general deposit that remains without request for refund for four years from the date of the student's last attendance at the University is forfeited to the Student Property Deposit Scholarships.

 In absentia fee.
-The fee for in absentia registration is \$25.
+The fee for in absentia registration for graduate students is \$25.
+There is no fee for undergraduate students with an in absentia registration.